 Let us consider Dialogflow's built-in web demo integration.
 If you would like to see it in action, check out this chatbot which gives advice on SEO.
 This is using the built-in web demo integration provided by Dialogflow.
 However, the web demo integration has a lot of limitations (e.g. cannot display formatted text, line breaks, images etc).

 So you can integrate your website with a Dialogflow chatbot using its REST API, and get a more visually appealing chatbot.
-For example, my SupportBot supports images, text formatting, line breaks, buttons, list selectors etc.
+For example, my CourseBot supports images, text formatting, line breaks, buttons, list selectors etc. The coursebot is just a sample FAQ bot which showcases the rich webchat integration, but it isn't a particularly intelligent bot. 🙂

-When the user interacts with my SupportBot, this is how the data flows:
+When the user interacts with my CourseBot, this is how the data flows:

-Have any questions about this diagram?
-Leave a comment below.
 There are some exceptions.
 For example, it is possible to trigger a response from your Dialogflow agent by using Events.
 Technically, this is still a "request" going to the agent's API endpoint, but it is not in the form of spoken or written text.
 If your business logic is quite simple, you can host your code right inside your Dialogflow agent by using "inline webhooks".
-But the idea is the same - instead of you hosting the code, you are letting Google host the code for you
+But the idea is the same - instead of you hosting the code, you are letting Google host the code for you.